torchmd/torchmd-net/README.md

     cd torchmd-net
     ```

 2. Install Mambaforge (https://github.com/conda-forge/miniforge/#mambaforge).
-It is recommended to use `mamba` rather than `conda`. `conda` is known to produce broken enviroments with PyTorch.
+We recommend to use `mamba` rather than `conda`.

 3. Create an environment and activate it:
     ```